m-YoC/mdtk/README.md

 ### * Filename
-mdtk uses Taskfile.md in the current directory unless you specify a file path with --file/-f flag.
+mdtk uses Taskfile.md in the current directory unless you select a file path with --file/-f flag.
 Instead of Taskfile.md, you can use *.taskrun.md.
 In this case, however, only one *.taskrun.md file should be placed in the same directory.